Digital marketing is the application of a set of digital media marketing strategies.

 When we access a website and get advertising based on previous actions and browsing experiences,or the news that appears to us is related to our interests is when we can most observe these changes.

 Web 3.0 takes into account our tastes, preferences, habits and even context.
 But in return for all the navigation benefits and improvements you have brought with it, we find the negative factor that our privacy is stored, with all the controversy that this has brought with it and the need to apply a data protection law of all Internet users.

 Web 4.0 proposes a new model of interaction with the user more complete and personalized,offering concrete and customized solutions to the needs of the navigator.

 It is a much more active website and functions as a virtual assistant with artificial intelligence.
 Current virtual assistants understand language and rely on previous actions, preferences, and other user-specific factors.

 On the other hand, Web 4.0 is much more interactive.
 The large amount of information thanks to big data,machine learning and the improvement of current attendees allow maximum customization and optimization of tasks.

 Web 4.0 is a necessary layer of integration for the exploitation of the semantic Web and its enormous possibilities.
 It is a new model of the Internet that was born with the aim of improving the era of web 3.0, adapting in real time to the rapid evolution of ICT today.

-The web age 4.0 has changed the way companies innovate.
+The Web 4.0 era has changed the way companies innovate.
 In the virtual plane, actions are much more active and customized with users.

 Traditional Marketing approaches the customer in a direct and intrusive way.
-On the other hand, Digital Marketing connects with Internet users through quality and value content with the aim of making the product or service perceived by the consumer.
+For its part, Digital Marketing connects with internet users through quality and value contentwith the aim that the product or service is perceived by the consumer.

 Let’s see what Digital Marketing is for: